frankPairs/api-design-patterns-notes/README.md

     # Chapter 8 - Partial updates and retrievals

 - Partial retrievals could be interesting and useful in some scenarios.
-One of them is when you are building an API there are network limitations (like one of the clients is a mobile app).
+One of them is when you are building an API, there are network limitations (like one of the clients is a mobile app).
-- Partial updates provides a mechanism that allows our clients to be very specific about the data they want to update.
-The main difference between a partial update and the Replace standard method is that using Replace (PUT HTTP method) the resource will be replace using the request body, which effectively means that fields that were not added to the body will be erase from the resource.
-That behavior is not good for updating a resource as it can produce data inconsistencies.
+- Partial updates provide a mechanism that allows our clients to be very specific about the data they want to update.
+The main difference between a partial update and the Replace standard method is that using Replace (PUT HTTP method) the resource will be replaced using the request body, which effectively means that fields that were not added to the body will be erased from the resource.
+That behavior is not good for updating a resource, as it can produce data inconsistencies.
 - A field mask is a tool that can help us with partial updates and retrievals:
   - On retrievals, we can select the fields that we need from a resource.
-  - On updates, we can asume that the fields that are present on the JSON request body are the ones we one to update (actually, Update standard method works like that).
+  - On updates, we can assume that the fields that are present on the JSON request body are the ones we want to update (actually, Update standard method works like that).
 - There is one important limitation for using field mask on retrievals: the GET method should not contain a request body.
-The best option to avoid this limitation is using URL query paramaters to define the field mask.
-Headers could be another option but usually it is easier for clients to interact with query parameters than with headers.
+The best option to avoid this limitation is using URL query parameters to define the field mask.
+Headers could be another option, but usually it is easier for clients to interact with query parameters than with headers.
 - Rules for defining nested field on a field mask:
   - Use dot character as a separator between fields (eg. ```user.address.country```)
   - All fields of a nested message may be referred to using an asterisk character (eg. ```user.address.*```)